cp4wa/cp4wa.github.io/docs/html/_sources/cp4wa.rst.txt

 Integrating to ServiceNow
 *************************

-To test this integration, you can provisioned a developer instance at ServiceNow.
+To test this integration, you can provisioned a developer instance at ServiceNow. **Do take note** it will be shutdown or archive if it is not used for a period of time.

 .. image:: ./images/cp4wa-snow.png
 .. image:: ./images/cp4wa-snowconn.png